 * My old friend Christina, who lives in a small village about 40km from the city.
 We first met in a hostel in Queenstown, New Zealand, where we shared a tiny overheated dorm room and drank terrible rum-and-coke RTDs together.
 Now we hang out in Germany sometimes.
 Who knew?

-Anyway: here’s a look at how we spent our day.
+Anyway: here’s a look at how we spent our day in Cologne.

 If you’re coming from Amsterdam, the direct train takes about two hours and 45 minutes.
 From Berlin, it’s closer to four and a half hours.